elev8now/CodeCheat/docs/developme_git.md

 ## Git Terminology

-#### repository / repoproject
+#### repository / repo

-files and a versioning database, in our example this is hosted on GitHub, but can be hosted on any Git server or your local machine
+Project files and a versioning database, in our example this is hosted on GitHub, but can be hosted on any Git server or your local machine

 #### fetch